 Check-in Procedure: Before a student moves into his/her assigned room, he/she will receive a Room Condition Form (RCF) that verifies the condition of the room and its contents, including the door, lock, and key.
-RAs will have completed an initial inspection; however, it is the student's responsibility to notate any damages on the RCF.
+Residence Life Staff will have completed an initial inspection; however, it is the student's responsibility to notate any damages on the RCF.
 Students should be as detailed as possible (noting location, item descriptions etc.) when filling out their RCF.
-These will be collected by your RA and filed for later reference.
+These will be collected by a Residence Life staff member and filed for later reference.